Most of the time, when a child begins to speak, it’s a momentous occasion which makes for some very proud parents.

 How Can A Speech Therapist Help With Childhood Apraxia Of Speech?

-If you suspect your child is showing signs of childhood apraxia of speech, or any other condition related to speech development there are a number of reasons to seek out the help of a speech therapist.
+If you suspect your child is showing signs of childhood apraxia of speech, you should seek out a speech therapist.

 The longer you wait, however, the more difficult treatment can be, which is why early intervention in speech disorders is so important.